 - 1/2 pound swiss cheese

-- Melt butter in large pot over medium heat.
-Add onions, garlic, bay leaves, thyme, salt and pepper and cook until onions are soft and caramelized, about 25 minutes.
+- Melt butter in a large pot over medium heat.
+Add the onions, garlic, bay leaves, thyme, salt, and pepper and cook until onions are soft and caramelized, about 30 minutes.

-- Add wine, bring to a boil then reduce to simmer until wine has evaporated and onions start to dry.
+- Add wine, bring to a boil then reduce heat to simmer, stirring occasionally, until the wine has evaporated and onions start to dry.

 - Discard bay leaves and thyme sprigs.
-Sprinkle flour over onions and stir so the flour doesn't burn and cook for about 10 minutes to cook out raw flour taste.
+Sprinkle flour over onions and cook stirring so the flour doesn't burn for about 10 minutes to cook out the raw flour taste.

 - Add the beef broth 1 cup at a time, stirring well while doing so.
 Bring the soup back to a boil.
 Reduce the heat and simmer another 10 minutes.

 - Place the soup in oven-safe bowls on a large baking sheet.
 Arrange bread slices on top of the soup and sprinkle with the cheese.

 - Broil for 3 minutes or until bubbly and golden